-We're a small but dedicated team of practitioners, volunteers and consultants who work together to help communities thrive
+We're a small but dedicated team working together to empower communities to thrive

 Reina Yaidoo